foobarfighter/demarillac-javascript/lesson05/Hangman.md

 do {
     console.log("enter a letter:");
     var letter = prompt();

-    knownLetters.push(letter);
+    /* Save the letter to the list of letters that have already been guessed. */ knownLetters.push(letter);

-    var pretty_word = pretty_printed(word);
+    /* Get the word printed with underscores for unguessed letters */ var pretty_word = pretty_printed(word);

-    if (pretty_word == word) {
+    /* If no letters are unguessed, then the user is all done */ if (pretty_word == word) {
         console.log('You got it!');
         finished = true;
     }
     else if (wordHasLetter(word, letter)) {
-        console.log('Good guess!');
+        /* If the word has the guessed letter, then congratulate the user */ console.log('Good guess!');
     }

-    console.log(pretty_word);
+    /* Display the word so the user can see progress */ console.log(pretty_word);
 } while (!finished);
 ````